This Tiny Group of Stocks Have Beaten the Market Every Year Since 1927

 - Top-tier stocks returned nine percent annual gains per year.

 In the fourth edition of his book What Works on Wall Street, investor James O’Shaughnessy discovered the exact same phenomena.
-Since 1927, he discovered this group of top-tier stocks delivered a total compounded annual return of 13.2%.
-By comparison, the broader U.S. stock market returned only 10.46% over the same period.
+Since 1927, he discovered that this group of top-tier stocks delivered a total compounded annual return of 13.2%.
+By comparison, the broader U.S. stock market returned less than 10.5% over the same period.
 (Source: “What Works On Wall Street,” Carlson Wealth Management, March 20, 2015.)

 The only downside?
 Lower cash dividends.
 Because these companies spend more on share buybacks, they have less cash left over to fund traditional dividends.
 As a result, they tend to pay smaller dividend yields over average.
 But for investors who understand that they can earn higher returns through capital gains, this doesn’t seem like a problem.

 Finding stocks that pay out the most in dividends and share buybacks is easy.
-Cambria Investment Management, LP, a well-respected investment firm, publishes the holdings for its Cambria Shareholder Yield ETF (NYSE:SYLD).
-This fund is comprised of the top 100 companies with the highest combined rank of dividend payments and net stock buybacks.
+Cambria Investment Management, LP, a well-respected investment firm, publishes the holdings for its Cambria Shareholder Yield ETF (NYSEARCA:SYLD).
+This fund comprises the top 100 companies with the highest combined rank of dividend payments and net stock buybacks.
 (Source: “SYLD Cambria Shareholder Yield ETF,” Cambria Investment Management, LP, last accessed October 1, 2018.)

 Beating the stock market every year doesn’t require an MBA.
 You simply have to buy stocks that pay out the most money in dividends and share buybacks.
 It’s a little counterintuitive.
 Most investors never look beyond a stock’s dividend yield.
 But by digging deeper into a company’s financials, you can potentially compound your wealth at a much faster clip.